rubenmgx/K3s_Prometheus_Grafana/FEDORA_42_SETUP.md

-# K3s Prometheus & Grafana Setup for Fedora 42
+# K3s Prometheus & Grafana Setup for MAC OS

-Updated setup guide for running K3s with Prometheus and Grafana monitoring on Fedora 42.
+Updated setup guide for running K3s with Prometheus and Grafana monitoring

 ## Prerequisites

-- Fedora 42 system with sudo access
 - At least 4GB RAM recommended
 - Internet connection for downloading packages and container images